Understanding Kanban for Software Development.

 Expedite Lane

-In this example here, our Expedite Lane can add 2 more tasks on top of the WIP limit of each column.
-So even if the Dev limit is 4 and the developers are already working on 4 stories, they can still pick additional two stories if any stories can classify as High priority or eligible to work on expediting base.
+In this example here, our Expedite lane can add 2 more tasks on top of the WIP limit of each column.
+So even if the Dev limit is 4 and the developers are already working on 4 stories, They can still pick additional two stories if any stories can classify as High priority or eligible to work on expediting base.
 Depending upon the frequency of those high-priority tickets, Issues, Tasks, and Stories the team member can define the additional limit of Expedite Lane. and that Limit is again subject to revision in the future.
 The Team can prepare a definition of eligibility to treat a work item as priority work. and classify the work as a priority item accordingly.

 Making the Strategy (Class of Service)